amughrabi/tsp/src/main/java/jo/ju/edu/tsp/core/xml/README.md

 |`jo.ju.edu.tsp.set.SetInstance#XSC6880`| xsc6880.xml | A symetric weighted undirected graph with **6880** nodes|
 |`jo.ju.edu.tsp.set.SetInstance#IDA8197`| ida8197.xml | A symetric weighted undirected graph with **8197** nodes|
 |`jo.ju.edu.tsp.set.SetInstance#XMC10150`| xmc10150.xml | A symetric weighted undirected graph with **10150** nodes|

+## A short notice
+We work in the dark to serve the light to the world.

+Please cite this work to feel the value of it in your life.

+## Licence

+When I write this API, Only me and go know what I'm doing, but now only God knows what is going inside the project.
+Be clever and cite the work as well. :smiley:

+Cheers,
+Ahmad Al Mughrabi
+26, Oct 2018